harshith-ashvi/react-machine-coding/README.md

 - Todo App
 - Infinite Scrolling List
-- Debounced Search Input
-- Pagination
-- Modal and Drawer Components
-- Drag and Drop
-- Stepper / Multi-Step Form
+- Two Step Login Form
-- Virtualized List

-More challenges will be added incrementally.
+- More challenges will be added incrementally.

 ---